rahulshc/wTools/doc/version.eng/tuturial/RoutineFromPreAndBody.md

 </details>

 The console displays a string created by dropping a postfix from `name_body`.
-If the matching of the routine name and its actual call is important, then you can pass the third argument to the routine `routineFromPreAndBody` - the routine name.
+If the matching of the routine name and its actual call is important, then you can pass the third argument to the routine `routineFromPreAndBody` - the name of routine.

 Replace line